maxdz-gmbh/mdz_unicode/README.md

 ## mdz_unicode Advantages

-**1. Very high portability:** the whole code conforms to ANSI C 89/90 Standard.
+**1. High portability:** the whole code conforms to ANSI C 89/90 Standard.
 Multithreading/asynchronous part is POSIX compatible (under UNIX/Linux).

-**2. Very little dependencies:** basically *mdz_unicode* functions are only dependend on standard C-library memory-management/access functions.
+**2. Little dependencies:** basically *mdz_unicode* functions are only dependend on standard C-library memory-management/access functions.
 Multithreading part is dependend on POSIX *pthreads* API (under UNIX/Linux) and old process control/synchronization API (from Windows 2000).
 It means you can use library in your code withouth any further dependencies except standard plattform libraries/APIs.

 **3. Extended error-checking:** all functions preserve internal error-code pointing the problem.
 It is possible to use strict error-checking (when all preserved error-codes should be *MDZ_ERROR_NONE*) or "relaxed"-checking - when only returned *mdz_false* will indicate error.